 The foot is very unique, with 26 bones in it altogether.
 These small bones support our weight and allow us to walk and run.
 Certain activities or injuries can cause a fracture, or “break,” in one or more of these bones.
 Foot fractures are very complex and different then any other fracture in the human body, due to the fact that foot bones are very small.
 Fractures of the foot can be diagnosed by x-rays or other studies.
 A foot and ankle surgeon can determine the best course of treatment for patients.
-Treatment plans can vary in every scenario.
-Determining factors for treatment plans include: the type of fracture, the area of the fracture, the stability of the fracture, and the overall health status o f the patient.
+Foot Fracture Treatment plans can vary in every scenario.
+Determining factors for treatment plans include: the type of fracture, the area of the fracture, the stability of the fracture, and the overall health status of the patient.

 Foot surgery is usually an outpatient (same day) surgical procedure.
 The surgery can be performed under Monitor Anesthesia Care (MAC) which is light sedation with local anesthetic block, or General Anesthesia.
 Post-operatively, the foot is either placed in soft dressings with a removable surgical shoe, or a short leg cast.